CathalDolan/safeface/DEPLOYMENT.md

 Deployment is done in two stages, the first to Heroku, the second to AWS (AMazon Web Services)

+# 1. Heroku

-# 1. Go to www.heroku.com
+- 1.1 Go to www.heroku.com Once logged in, click "New" in top right hand corner
-If you don't already have an account, click "Sign Up for Free" and create one.
+    - If you don't already have an account, click "Sign Up for Free" and create one.

-- 1.1 Once logged in, click "New" in top right hand corner 1.1.1 - Select "Create New App" from dropdown
+    1.1.1 - Select "Create New App" from dropdown
 - 1.2.
 Give the app a name and choose region closest to you ande click "Create app"
 - 1.3.
 You'll be brought to a new page.
 Click "Resources" along the top.